Alma Reville: Death

 Reville survived a bout of breast cancer.
 She died on 6 July 1982, at the age of 82, two years after her husband.
-She was cremated and her ashes scattered in the Pacific Ocean.
+She was cremated and had her ashes scattered in the Pacific Ocean.

 In popular culture

 Reville was portrayed by Imelda Staunton in The Girl (2012), and Helen Mirren in Hitchcock (2012).
-Staunton was nominated for a BAFTA and a Primetime Emmy for her performance, while Mirren was nominated for BAFTA, Golden Globe and SAG awards for her performance.
+Staunton was nominated for a BAFTA and a Primetime Emmy while Mirren was nominated for BAFTA, Golden Globe and SAG awards.

 Legacy

 In 1999, on the 100th anniversary of her birth, a plaque to Reville was unveiled in Nottingham, near the site of her birth, as part of the British Film Institute's "Centenary of Cinema" celebrations.

 Selected filmography

 Reville wrote or co-wrote many screenplays, including: